4 Top Antinutrients to Avoid — and Why

 Gluten

 gluten free diet benefitsGluten is a protein found in wheat, barley, rye and oats that can cause intestinal permeability (i.e. leaky gut).
 “The problem with gluten is that no human can digest it.
-It’s impossible to digest the gluten proteins that are in wheat, barley and rye,” certified chiropractic nutritionist Tom O’Bryan, author of “The Autoimmune Fix.” explained on a Bulletproof Radio podcast episode.
+It’s impossible to digest the gluten proteins that are in wheat, barley and rye,” certified chiropractic nutritionist Tom O’Bryan, author of “The Autoimmune Fix.” explained on The Human Upgrade podcast.

 The spectrum of reaction to indigestibility of gluten places people into two categories: celiac or non-celiac gluten sensitivity, most of the population being the latter.
 Indigestible substances in the digestive system cause an immune response, immune responses take the form of inflammation.
 Inflammation is, more times than not, the culprit behind our brain fog, digestive discomfort and suboptimal nutrient absorption.